 2. Inserting medicine/oil into the nasal cavity or the ear

 3. Allowing water down the throat whilst gargling (whilst being conscious of the fast)

 4. Deliberately eating, thinking that one's fast has been broken, after one has mistakenly eaten

-5. Eating particles of food stuck between the teeth, provided the substance is the size of a grain or larger.
+5. Eating particles of food stuck between the teeth, provided the substance is the size of a chickpea/lentil or larger.
 If the particles of food stuck between the teeth are taken out of the mouth and eaten again, the fast will break, irrespective of the size of the particle

-6. Swallowing such things that are not normally eaten e.g. wood, iron, cloth, etc.
+6. Swallowing such things that are normally not eaten e.g. wood, iron, cloth, etc.

 9. Swallowing blood (discharged from the mouth), if the quantity is equal to or greater than the saliva

 10. Partaking of Sehri after dawn, thinking it is still night and breaking the fast (Iftar) thinking that the sun has already set when in actual fact the sun had not

 The fast will be nullified in the following instances and Qaza and Kaffarah become necessary: